Farmers and researchers are increasingly turning to cover crops as a powerful ally in the quest for sustainable and resilient agriculture.

 There are various types of cover crops, each with its own unique set of benefits and uses.
 Five of the most common types of cover crops are:

-3. Brassicas: Brassicas belong to the mustard family and can help suppress weeds, reduce pest pressure, and control soil-borne diseases.
-Examples of brassicas crops include turnips, radishes, and mustard.
+- Brassicas: Brassicas belong to the mustard family and are useful cover crops as they help suppress weeds, reduce pest pressure, and control soil-borne diseases.
+Examples of brassica crops include turnips, radishes, and mustard.

 The specific type of cover crop you choose to plant will largely depend on the climate you’re in, soil type, and intended use of the land.
 We’d recommend you consult with your local agricultural expert to help you determine the best option for a particular farming system or goal.